 Cash Budgeting Advantages

-When it's time to use your cash envelopes, you'll know exactly how you spent your money.
-If you underestimate or overspend, you’ll face the sobering exercise of robbing one of your budget envelopes to make up the shortfall.
+If you underestimate or overspend, you’ll face the sobering exercise of robbing one of your budget envelopes to make up for the shortfall.
 Avoiding the feeling of failure can be a strong motivation for realistic spending.

 Cash Cuts Your Spending

-Cash purchases are anonymous unless you want to divulge personal information, says Reader's Digest.
-Swiping a debit or credit card at the register exposes your financial information such as where you bank and sometimes where you live.
-Even when you trust the merchant that you shop with, they can’t always protect your personal data from prying eyes and identity thieves that can act fraudulently.
+Cash purchases are anonymous and don’t leave a paper trail.
+Plus, cash doesn't expose you to fraud.
+Swiping a debit or credit card at the register exposes your financial information, such as where you bank and sometimes where you live.
+Using cash keeps your personal information secure.

-Unlike debit and credit cards, cash payments don’t have added fees tacked on.
-Discover reminds consumers that when you use cash, you don’t incur a debt that has to be paid at some date in the future.
-Since cash helps you nix debt, you also won’t pay interest on your purchases.
+Unlike debit and credit cards, cash payments or withdrawals don’t have added fees tacked on.
+When you use cash, you don’t incur a debt that has to be paid at some date in the future.
+The Federal Trade Commission offers reminders of the fees that can come with credit card payments and ATM withdrawals.